pradhumnC1292/HMS-Backend-Latest/README.md

    npm install
 3. Set up environment variables.
 Create a .env file in the root directory and add the following variables:

-PORT: Port on which the server will run.
+-PORT: Port on which the server will run.
-FRONTEND_URL: URL of the frontend application.
+-FRONTEND_URL: URL of the frontend application.
 DASHBOARD_URL: URL of the dashboard application.
 MONGODB_URI: MongoDB connection string.
 JWT_SECRET_KEY: Secret key for JWT.